-To configure Perforce to run trigger scripts when users edit specifications, use specification triggers: these are triggers of type save, in, and out.
+To configure Perforce to run trigger scripts when users edit specifications, use specification triggers: these are triggers of type save, in, out, and delete.

 Use specification triggers to generate customized specifications for users, validate customized specifications, to notify other users of attempted changes to specification forms, and to otherwise interact with process control and management tools.